 The following equipment will be available in the facility: super-resolution microscopy, X-ray crystallography, NMR, high-resolution mass spectrometry, flash photolysis and time-resolved spectroscopy as well as a computing cluster for molecular simulations.

-The building was erected directly next to the Center for Hybrid Nanostructures (CHYN) by Sprinkenhof GmbH based on drawings by the architects Nickl & Partner.
+The building was realized on behalf of the Ministry for Science, Research, Equality and Districts (BWFGB) by Sprinkenhof GmbH in a tenant-landlord model.
+It was erected directly next to the Center for Hybrid Nanostructures (CHYN) based on drawings by the architects Nickl & Partner.